Last updated

 Background

-If more than 20% of trusted validators go offline or become unable to communicate with the rest of the network, the network stops validating new ledgers because it cannot reach a quorum.
+The standard quorum requirement is 80% of trusted validators.
+If more than 20% of trusted validators go offline or become unable to communicate with the rest of the network, servers stop validating new ledgers because they cannot reach a quorum.
 This is a design choice to ensure that no transactions' outcomes can be changed after they are declared final.
 During such a situation, the remaining servers would still be online and could provide past and tentative transaction data, but could not confirm the final, immutable outcome of new transactions.

 Summary